Blue bin - recyclable waste

 • plastic film for example, bubble wrap, magazine wrapping, lids from food trays

-• polystyrene for example, packaging, takeaway food trays
+• polystyrene for example, packaging or takeaway food trays

 • hard plastics for example, buckets, toys, coat hangers